jklinges14/ML-and-Python-Data-Science-/README.md

 matplotlib
 You can install Python 3 and all of these packages in a few clicks with the Anaconda Python distribution.
 Anaconda is popular in Data Science and Machine Learning communities.

-If you're using Python 2.7, don't worry.
-You don't have to migrate to Python 3 just for this guide.
-Also, if you're using pip/virtualenv instead of Anaconda, that's alright too!
-And re: installing packages, this is a helpful doc: conda vs. pip vs. virtualenv

-Let's go!
 Learn how to use IPython Notebook (5-10 minutes).
 (You can learn by screencast instead.)

-Now, follow along with this brief exercise (10 minutes): An introduction to machine learning with scikit-learn.
-Do it in ipython or IPython Notebook.
-It'll really boost your confidence.

-What just happened?
-You just classified some hand-written digits using scikit-learn.
-Neat huh?

 scikit-learn is the go-to library for machine learning in Python.
 It's used widely.
 Machine learning is hard.
 You'll be glad your tools are easy to work with.